Ho Kah Leong

-Ho Kah Leong (何家良 (Hé Jiāliáng); born 1937) is a former Singaporean politician and was a member of the People's Action Party (PAP).
+Ho Kah Leong (born 21 September 1937) is a former Singaporean politician and was a member of the People's Action Party (PAP).
 He was the Member of Parliament (MP) for Jurong Single Member Constituency (SMC) from 1966 to 1997.
 After retirement from politics in December 1996, he became the principal of Nanyang Academy of Fine Arts (NAFA) from 1997 to 2003, and Executive director of NAFA International Pte Ltd from 2003 to 2005.

 Education

 Ho studied at Sin Sheng School and then Chung Cheng High School.
 He went on to study at NAFA from 1955 to 1956 before obtaining a Bachelor of Science degree from Nanyang University in 1963.

 Career

 After graduation, Ho became a teacher and taught at Nan Chiau High School and Chung Hwa Girls' High School.

 Ho is additionally an artist and paints oil paintings on nature and serene Malay villages.
 Ho also does calligraphy.
 He had also participated in many group exhibitions such as the President’s Charity Art Exhibition in October 1997, and had held 14 solo exhibitions.

 Ho frequently donated his paintings and works for charity.
 His coffee-table book on his works, Beautiful Lion City: The Art of Ho Kah Leong, was sold to raise funds to upgrade PAP Community Foundation kindergartens.
 He had also produced calendars featuring his paintings to raise funds for others such as building funds for the Basketball Association and the Jurong Town Community Centre.

 After retiring from politics in December 1996, Ho joined his alma mater, NAFA, as its principal in 1997.
 In 2003, he became an Executive director of NAFA International Pte Ltd till 2005.

 He is also the president of the Singapore Arts Federation.